nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 Once the above configuration changes have been made, redeploy your stack.

-Please refer to `Updating Cumulus deployment` in the [deployment documentation](deployment/README.md) if you are unfamiliar with redeployment.
+Please refer to `Update Cumulus resources` in the [deployment documentation](../deployment/upgrade.md#update-cumulus-resources) if you are unfamiliar with redeployment.

 ### Rule Configuration